CloudReactor/cloudreactor-procwrapper/README.md

 First, secrets and other configuration are fetched and resolved from providers like AWS Secrets Manager, AWS S3, or the local filesystem.

-Just before your code runs, the module requests the API server to create a Task Execution associated with the Task name or UUID which you pass to the module.
-The API server may reject the request if too many instances of the Task are currently running, but otherwise records that a Task Execution has started.
+Just before your code runs, the module requests the Task Management server to create a Task Execution associated with the Task name or UUID which you pass to the module. the Task Management server may reject the request if too many instances of the Task are currently running, but otherwise records that a Task Execution has started.
 The module then passes control to your code.

-While your code is running, it may report progress to the API server, and the API server may signal that your Task stop execution (due to user manually stopping the Task Execution), in which case the module terminates your code and exits.
+While your code is running, it may report progress to the Task Management server, and the Task Management server may signal that your Task stop execution (due to user manually stopping the Task Execution), in which case the module terminates your code and exits.

-After your code finishes, the module informs the API server of the exit code or result.
+After your code finishes, the module informs the Task Management server of the exit code or result.
 CloudReactor monitors Tasks to ensure they are still responsive, and keeps a history of the Executions of Tasks, allowing you to view failures and run durations in the past.